MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 # save system:

-* simulation restart = gamestate is kept, character is ported back to engine room. minor details are discarded, all quests resetted
+* simulation restart = gamestate is kept, character is ported back to engine room. minor details are discarded, all quests reset
   * dying with low status and never having had a high status
 * spawn as officer  = get woken up from sensory deprivation tank, get ceremony for achieving Manhood 8 Birthday.
 Details of world are discarded
   * dying with having had a high status once